He wanted to look like his idol: 22-year-old actor dead

 Blake reports that his client knew how risky the jaw implant surgery would be, but he insisted on having it done anyway.
 “He was very insecure about his face,” Blake says.
 “He had a very square jawline and chin and didn’t like the shape because he thought it was too wide and wanted a V-shape like a lot of Asians have .”

 With dark blonde hair, blue eyes, a height of 1.80 m and a weight of approx. 83 kg, the actor was “very unhappy about his appearance”, according to his press advisor: “It was very difficult for him in South Korea to get a job and he felt discriminated against because of his Western appearance”.
-Also GNTM candidate Theresia Fischer endured a horror operation for “recognition and love”..
+GNTM candidate Theresia Fischer also endured a horror surgery for “recognition and love”.

 Death after 12 surgeries: Canadian actor set to play K-pop star in drama